photo of electric fan to be used with ice

 Brand: HAYI

-Works on the same principle as the one I tested, a lower cost option
+Likes: Portable low cost option, works on the same principle as the one I tested

 Brand: Evapolar